Hendryboyz/aws/storage/StorageClasses.md

 ## Glacier
 * Long-term archival storage(warm or cold backups)
+* Have to raise check-out and check-in jobs to retrieve
 * Retrieval could take minutes or hours(pay for faster)
 * 99.99% availability, 3+ AZ replication
 * Retrieval fee